Bears-R-Us/arkouda/pydoc/setup/MAC_INSTALL.md

 ## Next Steps

-We've installed Arkouda and its dependencies and built chapel with reasonable defautl environment variables.
+We've installed Arkouda and its dependencies and built chapel with reasonable default environment variables.
-For more information on the options, a complete list of environment variables can be found at [ENVIRONMENT.md](ENVIRONMENT.md).

 Now you are ready to build the server!
 Follow the build instructions at [BUILD.md](BUILD.md).